Logius-standaarden/OAuth-NL-profiel/rar.md

 * or by corporate capacity (e.g., director, statutory signatory).
 <!-- Example Representation Use Cases include voluntary authorization, representative assigned by court order (guardian, administrator), statutory signatory (director, president), limited authorized signatory, etc. -->

-The formalization of these relationships is out of scope of this profile; this document focuses on how these relationships are conveyed within OAuth and OIDC tokens.
+The formalization of these relationships is out of scope of this profile; this appendix focuses on how these relationships are conveyed within OAuth and OIDC tokens.

 ### Delegation vs Representation
 | Concept            | Description                                                                                                                                                | Token claim Pattern                               |